1230fahid/attractions/README.md

             b) When you pick a country, list out the link to the show page for each attraction?
         e.
 Leave a review for each country?
         f.
 Search bar at top of page acts like control + f and looks for what text matches?

+05/23/2022:
+    1) What did I do so far?
+        a.
+Got rid of continent and made it region and country instead
+        b.
+Created index for regions, countries, and both together, using 'Search' by redirecting